Chateau de Canisy

 A CULTURAL PURPOSE

-The owners of the chateau, Count and Countess de Kergorlay and their children Marie-Victoire and Henry-Louis are the descendants of some of William the Conqueror’s companions and their family includes many leading figures whose names have been given to several suites in the chateau, among whom the Empress Joséphine who was Napoléon’s first wife and a close cousin of the family of the Countess.
+The owners of the chateau, Count and Countess de Kergorlay and their children Marie-Victoire and Henry-Louis are the descendants of some of William the Conqueror’s companions.
+Their family includes many leading figures whom we honor by giving their names to our suites, like Empress Joséphine first wife of Napoleon Bonaparte and a close cousin of the Countess’ family.

-One of the ancestors of the Kergorlays was the son in law of famous Charles Carroll of Carrollton who signed the American Declaration of Independence.
+One of their ancestors was the son-in-law of famous Charles Carroll of Carrollton, who signed the American Declaration of Independence.